nibla007/mataffaren-case/readme.md

 ### Product comparePrices should be sorted in descending order

-Tests that the second product's compare price(b) is less than or equal to the first product's price(a) and loops through the whole product list of the sub category Pastej och paté in this way to ensure that there're no <span style="color:red">anomalies</span>.
+Tests that the second product's compare price(b) is less than or equal to the first product's price(a) and loops through the whole product list of the sub category Frukt in this way to ensure that there're no <span style="color:red">anomalies</span>.
 ```
 0, a: 229 is greater than or equal to b: 238 -> Test fails here because 229 is not greater than or equal to 238
 ```

 ## 9 | Pagination test

-### Test if pagination is implemented and working as intended
+### Pagination is implemented and working

 Checks if pagination and it's properties exists and tests their values.